smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 Using the new HMI type would be policy controlled.
 On the policy server this new HMI type can be added to the valid HMI type list per app ID.
 Only apps with permissions to use this new HMI type would be allowed to register.

-##### 2.2.3 Apps using Open HMI
+##### 2.2.3 User interface guidelines (Driver Distraction rules)

 With the current depth of this chapter, the new HMI type should be used by 1st party OEM apps only.
 With future proposals and workshops the SDLC should open the new HMI type to 3rd party by creating and defining proper driver distraction and user interface guidelines.

+At the time of this proposal being in review, a set of driver distraction rules are being created and proposed to enable 3rd party using the open HMI.
+The following bullet points list items that will be described further in the ruleset:

+-	minimum font size
+-	minimum contrast between font and background
+-	min/max brightness (for day and night mode)
+-	number of buttons
+-	minimum size of a button
+- No customized keyboard
+- No video playback (exceptions in standstill per countries)
+-	NHTSA related guidelines
+  o	Amount of text (button and text fields) o	number of lines of text o	Complexity of use cases (number of steps to fulfill a use case)

+More items may be included in the ruleset as they become Driver Distraction affected.

 ##### 2.2.4 System context and event change

-Regardless of the app presentation type, the HMI will provide system context information from the app.
+Independent of the app presentation type, the HMI will continue provide system context information from the app.
+An application which uses the open HMI should continue to recieve `OnHMIStatus` notifications and SDL Core will still be notified about event changes.

 ### Chapter 3: Web application package
 ---------